kargam0167/kargam0167.github.io/_pages/about.md

 > Something you should know about me...

-I am a mover!
+Being a millennial myself, I embraced mobility, which has always been at the core of my life.
 From the busy streets of Moscow to a calm and structured Stockholm and further to the creative hubs of Lisbon, my path embraces and assimilates the vast cultural nuances I encounter, weaving them into my perspective and practices.